 Please do not attach sensitive tax information to ordinary email.
 Please request access to use Liscio instead.

-Special Notes for 2022 Tax Returns
+Special Notes for 2024 Tax Returns

-- For those who claim mileage in any part of an individual tax return, please note the following: - o For medical miles please provide a total of medical miles driven - o For charitable miles please provide a total of charitable miles driven - o For rental property and/or freelance business miles, please provide: - Business-purpose miles, Jan-Jun 2022 - Business-purpose miles, Jul-Dec 2022 - Total of all miles, Jan-Jun 2022 - Total of all miles, Jul-Dec 2022
+- For those who claim mileage in any part of an individual tax return, please note the following: - For medical miles please provide a total of medical miles driven - For charitable miles please provide a total of charitable miles driven - For rental property and/or freelance business miles, please provide: - Business-purpose miles, Jan-Dec 2024 (for each freelance activity or rental) - Total of all miles, Jan-Dec 2024 - FYI: If you incorporate a business or organize an LLC, you will have a FinCen registration and reporting requirement due within 30 days of formation.
+Note, Fortunate Fields, Inc does not provide this registration service.
+See www.fincen.gov/boi for "beneficial ownership information" reporting.
+If you would like a referral to a professional service for this registration, please ask.